A simple stochastic quadrant model for the transport and deposition of particles in turbulent boundary layers: Introduction

-However, there is another way referred to as a continuous random walk (CRW) model which uses a Langevin equation to calculate fluid velocity fluctuations encountered along particle trajectories. \citeauthor{Dehbi2008a}\cite{Dehbi2008a} developed a normalized Langevin equation based CRW model, which was implemented as a user defined function (UDF) in ANSYS FLUENT to account for the inhomogeneous anisotropic boundary layer turbulence.
-A significant advance in the use of this approach was made by \citeauthor{Guingo2008a}\cite{Guingo2008a} who proposed a novel one-dimensional CRW boundary layer model of the fluid fluctuating velocity which explicitly simulated the interaction of heavy particles with the near wall coherent structures (e.g. sweeps and ejections).
-This model was then implemented in the open source CFD code SATURNE.
-Similar methodology has been employed by \citeauthor{Chibbaro2008}\cite{Chibbaro2008} who obtained satisfactory predictions of deposition rates with the standard $k-\epsilon$ model in SATURNE.
-In this regard, both \citeauthor{Guingo2008a}\cite{Guingo2008a} and \citeauthor{Chibbaro2008}\cite{Chibbaro2008} demonstrated the important role played by the near wall coherent structures on the transport and deposition of heavy particles within turbulent boundary layers.
+Yet prediction of turbulent particle depositions based on the general RANS modelling framework still has its shortcomings as demonstrated by numerous researchers \cite{greenfield1998numerical,Matida2000,Kroer2000,Tian2007,Dehbi2008, horn2008comprehensive, Dehbi2008a, Guingo2008a, Chibbaro2008, mehel2010influence} when comparing predictions with the benchmark experimental measurements of \citeauthor{Liu1974}\cite{Liu1974}.
+A particular inadequacy is the isotropic assumption used in the standard $k-\epsilon$ turbulence model of a general RANS modelling framework to calculate fluctuating fluid velocities $u_{i}^{\prime}=\sqrt{2k/3}$.
+Associated with this is the structure and timescale of the near wall turbulence that is a critically controlling factor for the deposition of particles.
+To address this inadequacy, \citeauthor{Guingo2008a}\cite{Guingo2008a} developed a sophisticated one-dimensional continuous random walk (CRW) boundary layer model to model the fluid fluctuating velocity and the interaction of particles with the near wall coherent structures (e.g. sweeps and ejections) explicitly.
+A similar methodology to account for the interaction of particles with sweeps and ejections has been employed by \citeauthor{Chibbaro2008}\cite{Chibbaro2008}, who obtained satisfactory predictions of deposition rates with the standard $k-\epsilon$ model in a general CFD modelling framework.
+Both \citeauthor{Guingo2008a}\cite{Guingo2008a} and \citeauthor{Chibbaro2008}\cite{Chibbaro2008} demonstrated the significant role played by the near wall coherent structures on the transport and deposition of heavy particles within turbulent boundary layers.